Home » Gospel of John Studies, Gospels Studies, Jesus' Miracles Studies, Small Group Studies

 Bible Study Lesson:

-Q. What was the wedding like in an eastern culture?
+Q. How were wedding celebrations like in eastern cultures?
 Who were invited?
-How long can it go?
+How long do the celebrations last?

-• In Eastern cultures, wedding was like a social event, family, friends, distant relatives, neighbors are all invited.
-(Parable of Great Banquet)
+• In Eastern cultures, weddings are like social events, where family, friends, distant relatives(extended families), neighbors are all invited.
+(Parable of the Wedding Banquet)

-• Wedding celebration can go upto 2-3, even 7 days.
+• Wedding celebration can last for 2-3, even 7 days or more.

-Q. The passage starts with ‘On the third day’, So was is it referring to?
-How was Jesus’ Schedule like?
+Q. The passage begins with ‘On the third day’, So what was is it referring to?
+What was Jesus’ schedule like?

-Let us trace back Jesus’ schedule for this week.
+Let us trace back to Jesus’ schedule for that week.
+Take a note of ‘The next day‘ at the beginning of each verses.

-It seems like John is giving account of major event on every day of the week.
+It seems like the Gospel of John gives an account of a major event occurring on every day of the week.
 This is quite fascinating.
-In some ways, this gives us idea of what happened during first few days of Jesus’ public ministry.
+In some ways, this gives us idea of what happened during the first few days of Jesus’ public ministry.

 Q. Where was Cana?

-• Small town in Galilee (you can locate Cana in your bible map).
-It is this place where Jesus performed his first miraculous sign, in his public ministry.
+• It was a small town in Galilee (you can locate Cana in your bible map).
+It is the location where Jesus performed his first miraculous sign, in his public ministry.
 (John 2:11)

-• Cana is also mentioned in John 21:2 as a Nathanael’s home town.
+• Cana is also mentioned in John 21:2 as Nathaniel’s home town.

-Q. What does it mean to run out of food in the Wedding in that culture?
+Q. What does it mean to run out of food at the Wedding in that culture or any culture?

-• In some eastern cultures, legal actions can also be taken against it.
+• In some eastern cultures, legal actions can also be taken against the concerned families.

 Q. Why did Mary tell Jesus about the problem?

-• To report, or just to inform, or may be to do something about it.
+• To report, or just to inform Him, or may be prompting Him to do something about it.

-• Her anticipation is clear from her instruction to servants, “Do whatever he tells you.”
+• Her anticipation is clear by her instruction to the servants, “Do whatever he tells you.”

 • (Mary may seem like a meddler!
-But it is quite common for the elders to help out in some critical situation during wedding)
+But it is quite common for the elders to help out in some critical situation especially during weddings)

 Q. What do you think about Jesus’ address to his mother?

-• “Dear Woman”, sounds strange!
+• “Dear Woman”, sounds inappropriate!
 Nonetheless, it was a respected term.

 • (Jesus used similar words on the cross, John 19:26 -”When Jesus saw his mother there, and the disciple whom he loved standing nearby, he said to his mother, “Dear woman, here is your son..”)